MVP Testing

 - Function over form for MVP

-- Use component library (Tailwind, Material UI)
+- Use a component library (Tailwind, Material UI)

 - Focus on clarity

-- Hire designer yet
+- Hire a designer yet

-- Spend weeks on logo
+- Spend weeks on a logo

 - Perfect every pixel